hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ### Optimizer
 * `rmsprop` is often good enough, `adam` is better
+* It's recommended to start with a larger learning rate, and decrease it as the loss is getting closer to the minimum
-* Check this paper (https://arxiv.org/pdf/2103.05127.pdf) when doing deep learning optimization
+* This paper (https://arxiv.org/pdf/2103.05127.pdf) written in 2021 talked about the model complexicity in optimization
 #### Loss Function (Objective) & Optimizer & Regularizer
 * The goal of deep learning is to reduce the loss function during training
 * To minimize this loss value, optimizer is employed to determine how weights and bias should be adjusted during each training step